 Homework is where you learn the material through practice.
 Homework is assigned weekly except during exam weeks and is due by Sunday evening the week it is assigned.
-Unless prior arrangements are made, late homework will not be accepted.
+Unless prior arrangements are made, late homework will incur a 5 point penalty per day.
 You must show your work to achieve full credit.
 Partial credit is given for incorrect solutions.